celestiaorg/docs/docs/nodes/instantiate-testnet.md

 You can setup dependencies by following the guide [here](./environment.mdx).

-## Celestia app installation
+## celestia-app installation

-You can install Celestia App by following the guide [here](./celestia-app.mdx).
+You can install celestia-app by following the guide [here](./celestia-app.mdx).

 ## Spin up a Celestia testnet